 Visit Lake Orta

-It is often said that the Italians who know about Orta prefer to keep it a secret to avoid it becoming as commercialised as the larger lakes.
-The lake itself is in a picturesque setting surrounded by woods and hills.
+The lake is in a picturesque setting surrounded by woods and hills, and it is said that the Italians who know about Lago d'Orta prefer to keep it a secret to avoid it becoming as commercialised as the larger lakes.
+In any case both the town of Orta San Giulio and the lake are extremely pretty and a visit is highly recommended.

-Exploring Lake Orta
+Explore Lake Orta